- You must make sure you screw in BOTH serial cable screws on both the adapter and controller sides.

 - The X-Arcade WiiU adapter must be connected to a Wiimote that is on and synced to the console.

-- The Nintendo Wii™ only works with games that have Classic Controller controller support.
+- Nintendo Wii™: The wireless adapter only works with games that have Classic Controller support.
 This includes all GameCube games, Virtual Console downloadable games, and the list of Wii™ games here:

-List of Wii games with GameCube Controller support.
+List of Wii games with GameCube and/or Classic Controller support.

 On gaming consoles, the unit operates just like a standard game pad, with buttons assigned to the arcade buttons.
 See the appendix for the appropriate button legend for your game system.
 You can play with four players using two X-Arcades™ and two sets of X-Adapters™.